sebastian-zieba/PACMAN/docs/source/quickstart.rst

 *run_pacman.py*

 This python script runs PACMAN.
-As the installation with setup.py is not tested yet, the user has to modify one line inside of this file before being able to run the code:
+As the installation with setup.py is not tested yet, the user has to modify ``line 2`` inside of this file before being able to run the code:

 .. code-block:: python